Westixy/bbc-pipeline-tui/README.md

 # infra-pipeline-ui

-A terminal-based TUI for browsing, inspecting, and triggering Bitbucket Pipelines, built with [Bubble Tea](https://github.com/charmbracelet/bubbletea).
+A faster interface for browsing, inspecting, and triggering Bitbucket Cloud pipelines.
+It ships **two frontends** backed by a single Go codebase:

+- **Terminal UI (TUI)** — built with [Bubble Tea](https://github.com/charmbracelet/bubbletea) + [Lip Gloss](https://github.com/charmbracelet/lipgloss).
+This is the default mode.
+- **Web app** — a [Svelte 5](https://svelte.dev) single-page app served by an embedded Go HTTP server.
+Selected with the `--webapp` flag.

+Both frontends proxy the Bitbucket Cloud REST API v2.0 through the same Go client, authenticating with a Bitbucket **app password** over HTTP Basic Auth.
+You can list, filter, and inspect pipelines, read step logs, trigger and stop runs, and manage favourite `workspace/repo_slug` projects.

 ## Why